 For the duration of the programme, candidates will develop their skills in the workplace, and build a portfolio of evidence to demonstrate their abilities.
-They will be supported by a mentor who will visit them every five weeks, to help them progress with their development.
+They will be supported by an assessor who will visit apprentices at work every 10 weeks, and check progress every 5 weeks electronically.
+This will help them progress with their development.

-Candidates will receive week-long blocks of full-time training over the first 7 months.
+Candidates will receive week-long blocks of full-time training for 4 weeks across the year.

 Apprentices without level 2 English and maths will need to achieve this level prior to taking the end-point assessment.
 For those with an education, health and care plan or a legacy statement, the apprenticeship’s English and maths minimum requirement is Entry Level 3, and British Sign Language qualifications are an alternative to English qualifications for those whom this is their primary language.

-The duration of this apprenticeship is typically 15-21 months, with a 3 month window for the End Point Assessment.
+The duration of this apprenticeship is typically 12 months, with a 5-month window for the End Point Assessment.

 For employers: £6,000 with full and partial government funding available.
 Levy payments accepted.